ricardopsantos/RJPS_MVPCleanRx/__Documents__/exams/GalleryApp.Report/README.md

 ---

-Bellow is how I try do hachieve the best performance
+Bellow is how I try do achieve the best performance

 * The requests are cached/stored booth on _hot cache_ and _cold cache_
-* When retriveing from cache, if it exists on _hot cache_ (fast access) we return it, else we retunr from the _cold clache_
+* When retrieving from cache, if it exists on _hot cache_ (fast access) we return it, else we return from the _cold cache_

 ![Preview](images/cache1.png)

 ### Step 2 : Qeues

-Booth API requests, and images download use a `Quee` (the same), in order of we dont break the app while scrolling down and making dozen pararel requests per seconds
+Booth API requests, and images download use a `Queu` (the same), in order of we dont break the app while scrolling down and making dozen pararel requests per seconds

 ---